Article

 Title

-The article's title is the only H1-level heading (#) allowed, but you won't include it in your Markdown.
-Instead, when you submit an article for review, put the title in the Title field of the article submission form.
-Usually, titles should be less than 60 characters.
-A typical title should state the goal of the article and the key technology used.
+The article title is the only allowed H1-level heading (#), but don't include it in your article.
+When requesting an article from the Available Topics, verify that it states the goal of the article and key technology used.
 For example:

 How to [Do a Task] with [Software Tools] on [Operating System]